DominickGirard/DominickGirard/README.md

 ## What I'm Doing

-- 🔭 Working on a Privately run game development studio
+- 🔭 Working on a privately run game development studio
-- 🌱 Learning artistic design skills, Working effectively in a team, Communicating clearly and concisely, Adapting to feedback
+- 🌱 Learning artistic design skills, working effectively in a team, communicating clearly and concisely, adapting to feedback
 - 📫 Contact Me: DominickmGirard@gmail.com

 ## Languages and Tools